Discover folk - the CRM for people-powered businesses

 5. Salesforce

-Salesforce is a robust CRM platform for large enterprises, offering tools for sales, marketing, service, and analytics, with extensive scalability.
+Salesforce is a robust CRM platform designed for large enterprises, offering extensive features for sales, marketing, service, and analytics, but it can be overly complex and expensive for mid-sized government contracting teams of 20-50 people.

 Key features